unahouExosite/docs/guides/user-management.md

     Please deploy the local change again by command **mr syncup -V**.

-    Now, every new user signs up through **/api/user/signup** will be granted user info access.
+    Now, every new user signing up through **/api/user/signup** will be granted user info access.

-    To see how it works, let's move to next example for Role-Check.
+    To see how it works, move on to the next example.

-* Role Check
+## Role Check

 Assumption:

-    Bearing on Role-Assignment, a new user will be granted different user info access.
+Bearing on Role-Assignment, a new user will be granted differing user info access.
 This example will focus on how you check a resource access by assigned roles.
-You will implement a page for email query, the info returned depends on  what roles the current user has.
+You will implement a page for email query.
+The info returned depends on which roles the current user has.

-    Following is a table lists the details available for each role.
+    The following is a table listing the details available for each role.

     | Access Role  | User Info Retrieved |
     |---|---|